 The advantage of an EP program is that you get a chance to teach non-English subjects in English like health, PE, computer technology and science.
 EP programs typically have their own building as well with air conditioning.
 Hours are 16-20 per week.

 International schools are for qualified teachers only.
-If you’re a native English speaker with a bachelors and masters in education who is also certified, you can get a high paying job with good benefits.
+If you’re a native English speaker with a bachelors and masters in education who is also a certified teacher in your country, you can get a high paying job with good benefits.
 The only disadvantage is that your working hours will be quite long.

 While not the highest paying position, Universities offer the lightest work load and the most vacation time.
 At a university you typically sign in once a week and only have to be on campus when you have a scheduled class, where a government school expects you to be there all day from 8 am to 4 pm (M-F) despite paying you a small salary.

 Universities also have the longest break, with the months of December, May, June and July being free.
 Depending on the school, you’ll either have to do some sort of extra work during this time or the university will allow you to simply sign in once a week and have the rest of the week off.

 Tutoring Privately – 500 baht an hour minimum

 Working after school at a language center or as a one on one tutor is quite normal for government school English teachers.
 They pay is so low at government schools you have to do extra class just to make enough to live comfortably.